merliot/relays/README.md

 ### Running

 There are two ways to run a relays device: standalone or in a hub.
 For standalone, a [Docker](https://www.docker.com/) container can run the device.
-Or we can run the directly from source.
+Or we can run the device directly from source.

+See [Running on Hub]() for running the device on a hub.

-#### Run on Docker
+#### Run Standalone on Docker

 The easiest way to run a relays device is using a pre-built docker image: